Natural Alternatives to Chemical Peels

 Try infusing your sugar scrub with essential oils, dry flowers or herbs!

-Like all dairy products, buttermilk contains lactic acid.
+dairy products, buttermilk contains lactic acid.
 However, unlike other dairy products, buttermilk contains lactic acid in high enough concentrations to actually provide exfoliating results.
 In addition to creating softer and smoother skin through exfoliation, lactic acid can also lighten, soften and control oil production.

 Lactic acid is produced by bacteria that include including Lactobacillus and Streptococcus.
 These bacteria live in yogurt and kefir as well as milk.
 For maximum benefits, use minimally processed, whole-fat products that aren't flavored or sweetened.